maxkasy/home/_pages/workshops/ML_econ_group.md

 Syllabus, slides and readers can be found here:
 [Foundations of Machine Learning](https://maxkasy.github.io/home/ML_Oxford_2022/)
 - I will coordinate a bi-weekly **reading** and discussion **group** on ML and economics, starting in HT 2022.
-- I have set up a **Wiki** for the group, for open discussion, suggestion of future readings and other activities, sharing code, etc. Please go to [Github Wiki](https://github.com/maxkasy/ML_Econ_Oxford/wiki) to participate and discuss!
+- I have set up a **Google doc** for the group, for open discussion, suggestion of future readings and other activities, sharing code, etc. Please go to [discussion doc](https://docs.google.com/document/d/1zlmB820Ps7elpJBmLFtonamBpG1UNTz8DeLbt81Cwlg/edit?usp=sharing) to participate and discuss!
 - In April 2021, we organized a **conference** on [Machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/).
 Recordings of the talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).

 ## Reading and discussion group